 - In FY 2019, the State sent $282.6 million in transportation funding to districts.
-Without additional research, we cannot compare this to total transportation spend.
+Without additional research, we cannot compare this to the total transportation spend.
 Though, for Montgomery County, the percentage of State aid covering the transportation budget is 39 percent.
-New Jersey’s largest District, Newark, by contrast received $8.5 million in transportation aid versus a spend of $34.8 million, which is 24 percent.
+New Jersey’s largest District, Newark, by contrast, received $8.5 million in transportation aid versus a spend of $34.8 million, which is 24 percent.

 Maryland Student Transportation

 Based on a 2014-15 pupil transportation fact book, State funding covers nearly 38 percent of the student transportation costs.
 Roughly 72 percent of total enrollment was transported in that year.